HIRO-group/skin_unit_setup/README.md

 # HIRO Skin Unit Setup

+Below is a guide on how to setup our own custom skin units.

 The skin unit shown below will provide you with IMU `/imu_data#` and proximity `/proximity_data#` data over wifi by publishing data to ROS topics.
 In this tutorial we will demonstrate how to connect a given skin unit to your WiFi and view live data in ROS.

 <img src="images/SU.jpg" alt="drawing" width="300"/>